Agoric/documentation/main/glossary/README.md

 ## Offer

 Users interact with contract instances by making offers.
-In Zoe, an offer consists of a [proposal](#proposal) (the conditions under which the party makes the offer) and [payments](#payment) corresponding to what the party is willing to give in exchange for what they want.
+In Zoe, an offer consists of a [proposal](#proposal) (what the offer making party is willing to give up and what they want in exchange) and [payments](#payment) corresponding to the amount in the proposal they're willing to give.
 The payments are automatically [escrowed](#escrow) by Zoe, and reallocated according to the contract code.
-An offer gets a payout of some combination of what the party originally contributed and what others have contributed.
+An offer gets a [payout](#payout) of some combination of what the party originally contributed and what others have contributed.
 The specific payout is determined by the contract code.

 See [`E(Zoe).offer(invitation, proposal, paymentKeywordRecord)`](https://agoric.com/documentation/zoe/api/zoe.html#e-zoe-offer-invitation-proposal-paymentkeywordrecord).

 ## Offer Safety

 Zoe guarantees offer safety.
 When a user makes an [offer](#offer) and its payments are [escrowed](#escrow) with Zoe, Zoe guarantees that the user either gets what they said they wanted, or gets back (gets a refund) what they originally offered and escrowed.
+One reason this is possible is if a [proposal](#proposal) doesn't match what the contract expects to do, it can immediately cause the [seat](#seat) to exit, getting back the amount it offered.

 ## Payment